 WHO WROTE THE AUGSBURG CONFESSION?

 Philip Melanchthon, Martin Luther's close friend and fellow reformer, wrote the Augsburg Confession using documents previously drawn up by Luther and others.
 Melanchthon was a professor at the University of Wittenberg, a brilliant humanist scholar, and an exceptional theologian.
 Since Luther could not appear before the Diet -- he had been declared an outlaw and would be arrested if he left Saxon territory -- it was logical for Melanchthon to take the lead at Augsburg.
 Luther remained in regular touch with Melanchthon and Elector John by letter, providing them with advice and encouragement.
 When Luther read the final draft of the confession, he was extremely pleased with it.

 WHAT DOES THE AUGSBURG CONFESSION TEACH?

 The Augsburg Confession consists of 28 doctrinal statements called articles.
 The first 21 articles present the core of the Christian faith as taught by the Lutherans.
 The remaining 7 articles deal with medieval Roman Catholic practices and beliefs that the reformers believed were abuses.
 The confession stresses that Holy Scripture is the only source of Christian doctrine and that salvation by grace through faith in Jesus Christ is the central doctrine around which all other teachings revolve.
-We at St. Paul's encourage you to read the Augsburg Confession and see for yourself that this document's teachings are purely biblical.
+We at St. Paul's encourage you to read the Augsburg Confession and see for yourself that this document's teachings are completely biblical.